ksator/arista-cloudvision-automation/RESTCONF/README.md

 Refer to the [YANG](../YANG/) directory to understand how to generate paths and trees from YANG modules.

-# RESTCONF examples
+## RESTCONF and CVP examples

-You will find here RESTCONF examples for CVP using:
+You will find in this directory examples using:

 - The **cURL** command-line tool
 - The **requests** Python library